Corbin520/CSharp-Grading-App/README.md

     Working more into the application, i learned more testing and how to pass reference types, and value types to eachother.
 }
+* UPDATE 11/26/2019
+{
+    Added the user input so that the user can enter in grades as well as type in "q" to quit.
+Once a user quits the program, it will display the average, high and low grade.
+I also added some throw and catch so that I can throw and error and catch an error if the user puts in incorrect format.
+}